ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 ### For Statement

 There is another loop statement in Bash called `for`.
-Unlike `while`, use it when you know the number of iterations in advance.
+You should use it when you know the number of iterations in advance.

 The `for` statement has two forms.
 The first one processes words in a string sequentially.
-The second form applies an arithmetic expression in the loop's condition.
+The second form applies an arithmetic expression in the loop condition.

 #### The First Form of For

 Let's start with the first form of the `for` statement.
-It looks like this in general:
+It looks this way in the general form:
 {line-numbers: true, format: Bash}
 ```
 for VARIABLE in STRING